 We need to develop a schedule for PBIS professional development, but also other instructional PD.
-This is an area that we need to have a greater emphasis in FY23.
+This is an area that we need to have a greater emphasis in FY24.
 Again, teachers have expressed a need for training and support in STEM, literacy, and SEL.

-Family and Community Engagement:Summarize the family and
+Family and Community

-community engagement trends and patterns observed by the team while completing this section of the report.
+Engagement:Summarize the family and community engagement trends and patterns observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?

-This is another area that needs to have increasing efforts in FY23.
-While we were allowed to have visitors on campus (unlike the year prior), there are ongoing data from parents that increased communication and opportunities for involvement is desired.
+This is an ongoing area of focus.
+There are ongoing data from parents that increased communication and opportunities for involvement is desired.